Rjected/inline-reviews/README.md

 2. **Line Highlighting**: Subtle background highlight on lines with comments
 3. **Virtual Text**: Shows `[<leader>rc: view 2 comments]` when cursor is on a commented line
 4. **Hover Window**: Full comment thread with author, timestamp, and reactions
+5. **Displaced Comments**: Shows `[originally line X]` when a comment has moved due to edits

+## Diff-Aware Line Tracking

+The plugin automatically tracks how line numbers change as you edit files:

+- Comments stay at the correct semantic location as you add/remove lines
+- Works with both Git and Jujutsu (jj) version control systems
+- Updates automatically when you save files
+- Shows original line numbers in hover window for reference
+- Gracefully handles deleted lines by finding the nearest valid position

 ## Example Workflow